cabforum/servercert/docs/BR.md

   * The only differences between the new Certificate and existing Certificate are one of the following:
     * A new `subjectPublicKey` within the `subjectPublicKeyInfo`, using the same algorithm and key size; and/or,
     * A new `serialNumber`, of the same encoded length as the existing Certificate; and/or
-    * The new Certificate's `extendedKeyUsage` extension is present, has at least one key usage specified, and none of the key usages specified are the id-kp-serverAuth (OID: 1.3.6.1.5.5.7.3.1) or the anyExtendedKeyUsage (OID: 2.5.2937.0) key usages; and/or
+    * The new Certificate's `extKeyUsage` extension is present, has at least one key purpose specified, and none of the key purposes specified are the id-kp-serverAuth (OID: 1.3.6.1.5.5.7.3.1) or the anyExtendedKeyUsage (OID: 2.5.2937.0) key purposes; and/or
     * The new Certificate's `basicConstraints` extension has a pathLenConstraint that is zero.
 * If used within an OCSP response, such as the `signatureAlgorithm` of a BasicOCSPResponse:
-  * All unexpired, un-revoked Certificates that contain the Public Key of the CA Key Pair and that have the same Subject Name MUST also contain an `extendedKeyUsage` extension with the only key usage present being the id-kp-ocspSigning (OID: 1.3.6.1.5.5.7.3.9) key usage.
+  * All unexpired, un-revoked Certificates that contain the Public Key of the CA Key Pair and that have the same Subject Name MUST also contain an `extKeyUsage` extension with the only key usage present being the id-kp-ocspSigning (OID: 1.3.6.1.5.5.7.3.9) key usage.
 * If used within a CRL, such as the `signatureAlgorithm` field of a CertificateList or the `signature` field of a TBSCertList:
   * The CRL is referenced by one or more Root CA or Subordinate CA Certificates; and,
   * The Root CA or Subordinate CA Certificate has issued one or more Certificates using the following encoding for the signature algorithm.